pyvista/pyvista/docs/index.rst

 Translating
 ***********
-The recommended way for new contributors to translate ``pyvista``'s documentation is to join the translation team on Transifex.
+The recommended way for new contributors to translate PyVista's documentation is to join the translation team on Transifex.

 There is a `pyvista translation page`_ for pyvista (master) documentation.